krakphp/mw/doc/api.rst

     ``$ctx`` will default to ``Context\StdContext`` if none is supplied, and it will be the context that is passed to the start link (see: :doc:`advanced-usage` for more details).

-    ``$last`` represents the last middleware to be executed if no other middleware handle the parameters.
-This typically will throw an exception in that case, but it might be advantageous to set this to something else for your needs.

     ``$link_class`` is the class that will be constructed for the middleware link.
 It must be or extend ``Krak\Mw\Link`` (see: :doc:`advanced-usage` for more details).

 Closure composer(Context $ctx, $link_class = Link::class)